shamimaaktar1/ChatGPT4SA/README.md

 <h2 align="center">Architecting Software-intensive Systems with ChatGPT</h3>

 <p align="left">
-  This is the replication package for the paper: "Towards Human-Bot Collaborative Software Architecting with ChatGPT", including the data, scripts and so on (see the description below).
+  This is the replication package for the paper: "Towards Human-Bot Collaborative Software Architecting with ChatGPT", including the data, case study,  scripts and so on (see the description below).
   <br>